katecoded/CS361-project/README.md

 # Color Palette Generator

 This Python application, made using Flask, generates color palettes based on themed nature photos.
-The user can either choose a theme and amount of image choices, or choose "surprise me!" to get a medium amount of random images, and an assortment of nature photos (chosen by a randomizer service) will be displyed.
+The user can either choose a theme and amount of image choices, or choose "surprise me!" to get a medium amount of random images, and an assortment of nature photos (chosen by a randomizer service) will be displayed.
 Choosing one of these photos will generate and reveal a color palette based on the colors within the image.

 This application was created as a portfolio project for CS 361: Software Engineering I.